 - Supportive and friendly working environment.

-- Opportunity to work in a diverse, international team at the heart of NATO's strategic communications efforts.
+- Opportunity to work in a diverse, international team at the heart of NATO's Strategic Communications efforts.

 - Health insurance and other health supporting benefits.